smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/readme.md

 **https://advancedsqlpuzzles.com**

-:mailbox: If you find any inaccuracies, misspellings, bugs, dead links, etc. please report an issue!
+:mailbox:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you find any inaccuracies, misspellings, bugs, dead links, etc. please report an issue!
 No detail is too small, and I appreciate all the help.

-:smile: Happy coding!
+:smile:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Happy coding!